The Efficient Mac User

 If you're using Mac OS X 10.4.x Tiger, you have probably played around with the Dashboard.
 There are hundreds of useful widgets available, most for free - but there are many that you won't use, even if they are very helpful to others.
 This includes some that came with Tiger.

-It takes RAM and processor power to keep these widgets running, even when Dashboard is hidden, so a judicious evaluation of what widgets you do use can boost computing efficiency nicely.
-Do you really need that Ski Conditions widget or the Clock widget running?
+It takes RAM and processor power to keep these widgets running, even when the Dashboard is hidden, so a judicious evaluation of what widgets you do use can boost computing efficiency nicely.
+Do you really need that Ski Conditions widget or neeed to have the Clock widget running?
 If not, disable them to conserve RAM and processor use.
-This article explains how to use the Widget Manager to remove widgets you don't want or need.
+This article explains how to use the Widget Manager to remove widgets you don’t want or need.

 If you don't want to use Dashboard at all, you can disable it with free apps such as 'Disable & Enable Dashboard' Utility, TinkerTool, and Bye Bye Dashboard.